orbeon/orbeon-forms-doc/form-builder/itemset-editor.md

 You add items using the "+" button.

 You move, insert and remove items using the menu to the left of each row.
-For example to remove an item entirely:
+For example to remove an item entirely, use the "Remove Line" menu item:

 ![](images/itemset-editor-remove.png)